BrandonXu6106/obsidianpublish/content/thoughts/Willow Protocol.md

 ### Properties
 - As many of these stores as you want, keyed to different namespaces.
 When stores from different devices belong to the same namespace, they deterministically sync with each other.
 - Private and end-to-end encrypted.
 Other users can't find out what you’re interested in unless they already know about it themselves.
-- Total [[deletion|delete]] via prefix pruning (essentially cutting a tree of causal dependencies by trimming down to root and marking that with a single tombstone).
+- Total [[deletion.md|delete]] via prefix pruning (essentially cutting a tree of causal dependencies by trimming down to root and marking that with a single tombstone).
 Destructive edits.
 When you update a value, the old values and associated metadata are overwritten.
-- Fine grained [[access control|access control]].
+- Fine grained [[access control|access control](access%20control.md).
 Restrict read and write access by semantically meaningful ranges of data, or time range.
 - Peers can communicate resource budgets, so devices with very limited memory can sync too.

 ## Data Model